jakemcc/test-refresh/README.md

 ## Usage

 Here is what using it looks like.

     $ lein test-refresh
     *********************************************
     *************** Running tests ***************

-    (standard clojure.test output here)
+    (standard clojure.test output)

+    Failed 1 of 215 assertions
+    Finished at 08:25:20.619 (run time: 9.691s)

 Your terminal will just stay like that.
 Fairly often `lein-test-refresh` polls the file system to see if anything has changed.
 When there is a change your code is tested again.